gvwilson/sensibleadventures/nardica/nardica.md

 "Real as gulls and jellies!"
 Real as being hungry and lonely, she sometimes added to herself as she grew older.
-Real as being smart with machines and tech like her mother and father had been before the frozen southern ocean took them away.*
+Real as being smart with machines and tech like her olders had been before the frozen southern ocean took them away.*

 Iffy woke to Aunt Naggie banging around in the galley.